Kabosu, the dog that inspired 'doge' meme and Dogecoin, makes speedy recovery, says owner

 Also read | Kabosu, the dog that inspired 'doge' meme and Dogecoin, seriously ill with leukemia, says owner

-The post read that "The Miracle of Kabosu couldn't have happened without your warm wishes and prayer," and now the adorable tiny dog is able to finish her meals, drank plenty of water and even went for a short walk on Friday.
+The post read, "The Miracle of Kabosu couldn't have happened without your warm wishes and prayer, and now the adorable tiny dog is able to finish her meals, drank plenty of water and even went for a short walk on Friday."

 Addressing her followers, Sato said, "I'm amazed how quickly she bounced back."